Best Dog Insurance in Canada For 2025

 Fetch is an esteemed pet insurance company that has been providing reliable protection for dogs since its establishment in 2007.

 Affordability is a key aspect of Fetch Pet Insurance, offering various discount options to ensure manageable monthly premiums.
-Their coverage is designed to address unforeseen accidents and illnesses, prioritising the well-being of dogs at all stages of life.
+Their coverage is designed to address unforeseen accidents and illnesses, prioritizing the well-being of dogs at all stages of life.

 While unlimited coverage is not available, Fetch provides a substantial annual maximum of $15,000, offering protection for a wide range of pet-related issues.

-When it comes to customisation, Fetch offers flexibility with choices such as annual deductibles of $250, $300, and $500, annual coverage limits of $5,000, $10,000, and $15,000, and reimbursement rates of 70%, 80%, and 90%.
+When it comes to customization, Fetch offers flexibility with choices such as annual deductibles of $250, $300, and $500, annual coverage limits of $5,000, $10,000, and $15,000, and reimbursement rates of 70%, 80%, and 90%.

 Fetch's notable features include extensive dental coverage, pet owner assistance, and valuable inclusions like lost pet advertising and boarding during medical emergencies.
 These features ensure that you have comprehensive support for your dog's well-being.